owoeye-babatunde/babatunde-py_suridata/README.md

 - This is my solution to the Suridata backend exercise by savannahTech
 - The goal of this exercise is to simulate the Dwarf-Giant" Game
-- It contains two main files
+- It contains a single file
     - main.py
-    - unit.py

-    - main.py is the main program.
-    -  while unit.py is a test file.

-- The adopted testing method is unit testing

-- To run the file, run the unit.py file from the command line.
-- Please ensure that you are in the same directory as the files
-- run the unit.py file from the command line
+- Kindly run the main.py file